andy-twosticks/pod4/README.md

 -----------------

 Built into the model is an array of alerts (Pod4::Alert) which are messages that have been raised against the instance of the model class.
-Each alert can have a status of :error, :warning, :info or :success.
-If any alert has a status of :error :warning or :success then that is reflected in the model's `model_status` attribute.
+Each alert can have a type of :error, :warning, :info or :success.
+If any alert has a type of :error or :warning, then that is reflected in the model's `model_status` attribute.
+A model that has passed validation with no :error or :warning alerts is status :okay.

-(There are two other possible statuses -- models are :empty when first created and :deleted after a call to delete.)
+(There are two other possible statuses -- models are :unknown when validation has yet to be run, and :deleted after a call to delete.)

 You can raise alerts yourself, and you normally do so by overriding `validate`.
 This method is called after a read as well as when you write to the database; so that a model object should always